-The ‘hormone receptor status’ of a tumor is a composite of all the different proteins and associated hormones that might be influencing the behaviour a particular tumor in a particular patient, and the HER-2 status is a small subset of the overall hormonal picture, specifically related to the probable growth rate of the new cancer cells.
+The ‘hormone receptor status’ of a tumor is a composite of all the different proteins that might influence the behaviour of a particular tumor in a particular patient.
+So, the HER-2 status is a small subset of the overall hormonal picture, that specifically rates to the probable growth rate of the new cancer cells.

-So, breast cancers presenting with a higher-than-average or ‘positive’ HER-2 status will almost certainly be be more aggressive.
+So, breast cancers presenting with a higher-than-average or ‘positive’ HER-2 status will almost certainly be more aggressive.

 There are two ways to measure the HER-2 status of breast cancer tumors

-Various tumor ‘markers’, including the HER-2 status indicators, give the pathogist a characterization of the tumor, which helps to predict its future behavior and probable responses to different types of treatments.
+Various tumor ‘markers’, including the HER-2 status indicators, give the pathologist a characterization of the tumor.
+This helps to predict the future behavior and probable responses, of the tumor to different types of treatments.

 Fluorescent in situ hybridization

 So, FISH measures the amplification of the HER-2 gene (the number of copies of the HER-2 gene present in a cancer cell).
-Like the immunohistochestry test, results of the FISH test are reported as either positive or negative.
+Like the immunohistochemistry test, the results of the FISH test are either positive or negative.

-Indolent is kind of a strange term to use, but it means that a tumor is less responsive or ‘lazy’ in terms of normal treatments than in tumors which the hormone receptor status is negative.
-Some kind of extra intervention or ‘boost‘ is often required to really get a positive healing response from the cancer.
+Indolent is kind of a strange term to use, but it means that a tumor is less responsive or ‘lazy’ in response to treatment than hormone negative receptor status tumors.
+Some kind of extra intervention or boost is often necessary to really get a positive healing response from cancer.

-Higher ER and PR hormone receptor levels in a tumor usually have a negative HER-2 status, and a good outlook, while breast cancers with a high or positive HER-2 expression will tend to have a low expression of ER and PR, and also a poorer prognosis.
+Higher ER and PR hormone receptor levels in a tumor usually have a negative HER-2 status and a good outlook.
+However, breast cancers with a high or positive HER-2 expression will tend to have a low expression of ER and PR, and also a poorer prognosis.

-Breast cancer tumors with a positive HER-2 status are usually fast growing and aggressive.
-There tends to be a higher level of HER-2 expression in higher grade tumors and in lower grade tumors.
+Breast cancer tumors with a positive HER-2 status are usually fast-growing and aggressive.
+There tends to be a higher level of HER-2 expression in higher-grade tumors than in lower grade tumors.

 HER-2 may be higher for DCIS

-The incidence of DCIS with HER-2 positivity ranges from about 24% to 38% in various studies, and that does appear to be a slightly higher rate than for invasive breast carcinoma.
+The incidence of DCIS with HER-2 positivity ranges from about 24% to 38% in various studies.
+Indeed, this does appear to be a slightly higher rate than for invasive breast carcinoma.

-Of interest, the rate of HER-2 overexpression in colloid (mucinous) breast cancer is actually extremely low, and also tends to be very low in tubular and medullary breast carcinoma.
+Of interest, the rate of HER-2 overexpression in colloid (mucinous) breast cancer is actually extremely low.
+Other breast cancers whereby the HER-2 expression is also very low in tubular and medullary breast carcinoma.

-Treatment options for HER2 positive breast cancer tumors
+Treatment options for HER2 positive breast cancer Tumors

-But, the use of trastuzumab in combination with chemotherapy has lead to longer survival rates for women with metastatic HER-2 postive breast carcinomas.
+But, the use of trastuzumab in combination with chemotherapy has led to longer survival rates for women with metastatic HER-2 positive breast carcinomas.

-The addition of herceptin when HER-2 is positive gives an amazing boost to the response and cure rates.
+The addition of Herceptin when HER-2 is positive gives an amazing boost to the response and cure rates.

 Breast cancer chemotherapy can use agents which specifically target HER-2

-Overall prognosis for HER-2 positive breast cancer
+The overall prognosis for HER-2 positive breast cancer